HIGH-TECH DENTISTRY AND AWARD-WINNING SMILE MAKEOVERS

 Were you making excuses as a kid whenever your parents talked about taking you to a dentist?
 Do you still feel nervous even at the thought of visiting a dentist?
 This gesture of kids, as well as adults, is very common.
-With all the myths and stories we used to hear, visiting a dentist may incite dental phobia in many individuals.
-But with evolving science and technology, there are methods and techniques that are used to calm your nerves.
+With all the myths and stories we used to hear, visiting a dentist could incite dental phobia in many individuals.
+But with evolving science and technology, there are methods and techniques that could be used to calm your nerves.

 What is Sedation Dentistry?